Skip to product information

 Caution

-Follow the manufacturer placement guide before cutting.
-Verify cutout sizes, adapter orientation, and sealing method in the official installation documents.
+Follow the DRY-CON X placement guide before cutting.
+Verify cutout sizes, adapter orientation, and sealing method using the installation documents provided on this page.

 Why shipping containers get condensation (and how DRY-CON X® reduces it)